EdwinLiavaa/pasifika-poa-chain/README.md

 The Pasifika Platform is built by and for Pacific communities.
 We welcome participation from:

 ### Island Nations & Communities
-- Samoa, Tonga, Fiji, Cook Islands, Niue
+- Tonga, Fiji, Samoa Cook Islands, Niue
 - Papua New Guinea, Solomon Islands, Vanuatu
 - Kiribati, Tuvalu, Nauru
 - Palau, Marshall Islands, Micronesia